Scytodes kumonga

-Scytodes kumonga is a species of spider in the Scytodidae family native to Iran.
+Scytodes kumonga is a species of spider in the Scytodidae family native to Iran and Oman.
 It was described in 2020.
 The specific name kumonga refers to the spider kaiju Kumonga, a recurring monster in the Godzilla franchise by Toho which can spit silk in a similar manner to spitting spiders to ensnare opponents, whose name in turn is derived from the Japanese word for 'spider', (クモ, kumo).
 Kumonga's binomial name in Godzilla Singular Point, Kumonga scytodes, pays homage to this species.